 "I lost none of it.
 Winning the championship last season after having a tough time during the middle of the year has made me even more motivated this year.
 It's still pure pleasure and thrill.
 I'm looking forward to this season.
 I think it is going to be special".

-Is your teammate stimulating you to do better?
+Is Rubens pushing you to do better?

 "Rubens improves year after year.
 Let’s hope that he does not drive any faster than that".

-Jokingly says.
-Which team do you fear the most?
+Which teams do you fear the most?

-"Us, Williams, McLaren and Renault will fight for the championship".
+"Williams, McLaren and Renault will fight for the championship".

 What about the great drivers of the past?
 Who was your myth?

 "It is actually not anything I was interested in.
 I wasn't interested in racing before I got into Formula 3 or sports cars.
-So I never watched any of those guys or had a hero in that era.
+So, I never watched any of those guys or had a hero in that era.
 Not in the way you would say.
 Not in the way I did in soccer because Toni Schumacher, he was my idol in soccer.
 But I didn't have the same thing for any of the racers".

 "Soccer".